disktree/drylungs/content/records/mdma003/index.md

     type: Vinyl,
     size: 7
 }
-description: "Black vinyl with big center holes (black labels) housed in an all black cover with gold pantone 876c printed letters, limited to 300 copies."
+description: "Black vinyl with big center holes (black labels) housed in an all black cover with gold pantone 876c printed letters.
+Limited to 300 copies."
 tracks: [
     {
         "position": "A",